-Applicants trained in institutions outside the United States shall meet requirements established by the Board.
+Applicants trained in institutions outside the United States shall meet requirements established by the Board as defined in its rules and regulations.

-Psychologists trained in an area that falls outside the scope of APA accreditation (e.g., experimental, developmental, social) and who intend to practice in a traditional or developed practice area must complete a retraining program and/or appropriate supervised experience (e.g., internship in the developed practice area).
-Similarly, psychologists trained in HSP programs who intend to practice in general applied psychology non-exempt areas and psychologists trained in general applied psychology areas who intend to provide health services must first acquire the appropriate training and supervision.
+Psychologists trained in an area that falls outside the scope of APA accreditation (e.g., experimental, developmental, social) and who intend to practice in a health service psychology traditional or developed practice area must complete a retraining program and/or appropriate supervised experience (e.g., internship in the developed practice area).
+Similarly, psychologists trained in HSP programs who intend to practice in general applied psychology non-exempt areas and psychologists trained in general applied psychology areas who intend to provide health services must first acquire the appropriate training and supervision b.
+Experience requirements